HiFiCompass

 This type of measurement, although simple, is a good tool for evaluating the linearity of a speaker motor.
 The graphs above show the frequency dependencies of the 2nd, 3rd, 4th and 5th harmonics of the voice coil current at voltages of 2 and 5.6 volts (with the second-order high-pass filter on with cutoff frequencies of 50 and 120 Hz, respectively).

-Voice coil current nonlinearity is the direct nonlinearity of the mechanical force driving the speaker cone, since this force is related to the current by a simple relationship F=B*L*I, where is the magnetic field strength, L is the length of the voice coil wire inside the magnetic gap and I is the current.
+Voice coil current nonlinearity is the direct nonlinearity of the mechanical force driving the speaker cone, since this force is related to the current by a simple relationship F=B*L*I, where B is the magnetic field strength, L is the length of the voice coil wire inside the magnetic gap and I is the current.
 So, it is practically impossible to obtain sound pressure distortion lower than current distortion in the frequency range where the contribution of the motional nonlinearity becomes insignificant.

 The overall level of current harmonics of all orders in the possible operating frequency range is very low.
 The second harmonic spikes around 1 kHz are a consequence of the acoustic subdome resonance.
 Above 2.2 kHz all harmonics show a very nervous and growing behavior, which is due to the diaphragm entering the breakup mode of operation.